openvinotoolkit/datumaro/site/content/en/docs/formats/cifar.md

   (by default `False`)
 - `--image-ext <IMAGE_EXT>` allow to specify image extension for exporting the dataset (by default `.png`)
+- `--save-dataset-meta` - allow to export dataset with saving dataset meta file (by default `False`)

 The format (CIFAR-10 or CIFAR-100) in which the dataset will be exported depends on the presence of superclasses in the `LabelCategories`.